controversies-of-science/science-collective/README.md

 >
 > The ATM forum is not the place for speculative discussion.
 Whether you are presenting your own ideas or those of another, you are responsible for defending them according to the provisions above.
 If you have a question about an ATM idea, you may pose it in Q&A, but you may not advocate it there.

+It's interesting that there is no place for speculations on CosmoQuest.
+Speculations serve an important purpose in the scientific method, and some speculations are far better than others.

 [The actions which moderators can take are extraordinary](https://forum.cosmoquest.org/showthread.php?32864-**-Rules-For-Posting-To-This-Board-**):

 <p align="center">
     <img src="https://github.com/controversies-of-science/science-collective/blob/master/images/bautforum-moderator-powers.png" width="100%" />
 </p>

+I think it's safe to say that Science Collective will very much be the antithesis of CosmoQuest.

 ## First Steps